Loading Calculator...

 One centipoise equals 0.001 pascal-seconds.
 Conversely, one pascal-second equals 1,000 centipoise.
 This means that pascal-seconds represent a larger unit of viscosity measurement.

 Centipoise is preferred in many industries because it provides convenient numerical values for common fluids.
-Water at room temperature has a viscosity of 1 cP, which is easier to work with than 0.001 Pa·s.
-However, pascal-seconds is the SI standard and required for scientific publications.
+Water at room temperature has a viscosity of about 1 cP, which is easier to work with than 0.001 Pa·s.
+However, pascal-seconds is the SI standard and is required for scientific publications and international engineering standards.

-Dynamic viscosity (measured in cP or Pa·s) is the measure of a fluid's internal resistance to flow when a force is applied.
-It represents the ratio of shear stress to shear rate and is independent of density.
-Dynamic viscosity differs from kinematic viscosity, which accounts for the fluid's density.
+Dynamic viscosity (measured in cP or Pa·s) is the measure of a fluid’s internal resistance to flow when a force is applied.
+It represents the ratio of shear stress to shear rate and is independent of the fluid’s density.
+Dynamic viscosity differs from kinematic viscosity, which accounts for a fluid’s density.

 For most liquids, viscosity decreases as temperature increases.
 This is why motor oil flows more easily when warm.
 The relationship is significant: a 10°C increase can reduce oil viscosity by 50% or more.
 This is why SAE viscosity grades specify testing temperatures.